Pupil Premium, PE and Sports Premium and Free School Meals

 The targeted and strategic use of Pupil Premium will support us in achieving our aim of helping everyone achieve their full potential.

-As a school, we will do this by:
+As an Academy, we will do this by:

 Principles